joshuagryphon/plastid/docs/source/examples/p_site.rst

  #.
 For each length:

       #.
-Perform a :term:`metagene analysis` around the start codon,
+Perform a :term:`metagene analysis <metagene>` at the start codon,
          in which the :term:`footprints <footprint>` are mapped to their 5' ends.

       #.
 Measure the distance between the highest peak 5' of the start codon
          and the start codon.
 Assuming this peak is the initiation peak, this distance is the offset to use for reads of this length.

+         ..
+TODO: graphic here

  #.
 Manually inspect offsets to make sure they seem reasonable

  #.
 Check results by perform a :term:`metagene analysis` around the start codon,
-    this time using the :term:`P-site offsets <P-site offset>` determined above.
+    this time using the :term:`P-site offsets <P-site offset>` we determined.
+    We would expect to see the following:

+         ..
+TODO: graphic here

 Determining :term:`P-site offsets <P-site offset>` using the |psite| script